The 2020 HRAP application is now open. We will be accepting applications until 17:00 EST Monday, December 16, 2019.

 Columbia University aims to make all websites fully accessible to users with disabilities.
 If you experience difficulty using this page, please contact firstname.lastname@example.org.

-If you would rather submit the application by international courier at your own expense, please email a completed copy of this PDF application and all supporting documentation including the reference letters to firstname.lastname@example.org.
-Please note that we recommend you use an international courier such as FedEx to send the application and all supporting documentation to us at Columbia University, 1108 IAB, MC 3365, New York, NY 10027 USA.
-It is your responsibility to ensure that the application is received by Columbia no later than January 31, 2018.
+If you would rather submit the application by international courier at your own expense, please send a completed copy of this PDF application and all supporting documentation including the reference letters via international courier such as FedEx to Columbia University, 1108 IAB, MC 3365, New York, NY 10027 USA.
+It is your responsibility to ensure that the application is received by Columbia no later than December 16, 2019.

 Two signed letters of recommendation are required.
 Unsigned letters will not be accepted and your entire application will be removed from consideration.
 Electronic signatures are accepted.
 The recommenders must provide their contact information (phone number and email address).
 You cannot submit the proof of institutional endorsement as one of the letters.
 The letters must be in English.
 They must be from those who can attest to your work as a human rights advocate.
 Your letters of recommendation weigh heavily in our consideration.
 Please reach out to potential recommenders in a timely fashion.
 Most recommenders require at least one month's notice.